 4. Tell a Story that Guides the User Through Your Site

-As we look to 2017, the trend of storytelling on a website is only continuing to grow.
-It’s important to use the copy, images and videos on your site to create a compelling story so the user can understand your brand, your culture, and what you offer them – all without coming off as pushy or “sales-y.”
+As 2018 progresses, the trend of storytelling on a website is only continuing to grow.
+It’s important to use the copy, images and videos on your site to create a compelling story so the user can understand your brand, your culture, and what you offer them — all without coming off as pushy or “sales-y.”
 (That’s where the authentic pictures and videos come in!)

 Website Tip: If you can tell your story in fewer words, or you can summarize a paragraph with a stunning photograph, do it!
 You want the user to feel as if they are engaging with the site as they navigate it.
 They will appreciate the experience more and are much more likely to convert to a lead.

-Here’s an awesome example of storytelling on the new Apple Watch Series 2 website.
-Because of the use of copy, continuous scrolling, stunning photography, and the elegant use of animation, you can’t help but be sucked into the site.
+Here’s an awesome example of storytelling on the new Apple Watch Series 3 website.
+Through the brilliant use of copy, continuous scrolling, stunning photography and the elegant use of animation, you can’t help but be sucked into the site.

-A growth-driven design website is focused on building – and launching – your new site in a short period of time so you can immediately begin gathering data from users, making site adjustments based on that data, and driving in traffic and leads.
+A performance-based website is focused on building — and launching — your new site in a short period of time so you can immediately begin gathering data from users, making site adjustments based on that data and driving in traffic and leads.

-- Develop website strategy based upon persona interviews (your buyer challenges and goals, what they are really looking for) and company and competitor research.
+- Step 1: Develop website strategy based upon persona interviews (your buyers’ challenges and goals, what they are really looking for) and company and competitor research.

-- Map out the design look and the architecture of the initial pages of the website, focusing on the top 10 to 20 pages that are most important to your visitor.
+- Step 2: Map out the design look and the architecture of the initial pages of the website, focusing on the top 10 to 20 pages that are most important to your visitor.

-- Build the site according to the strategy so everything is focused on funneling the user through the site until, finally, they make an “interaction” with your site that qualifies them as a lead (via a contact form, email newsletter signup, etc.)
+- Step 3: Build the site according to the strategy so everything is focused on funneling the user through the site until, finally, they “interact” with your site in such a way that qualifies them as a lead (via a contact form, email newsletter signup, etc.)

 Photo Cred: http://www.growthdrivendesign.com/